rbuerki/compare_data_from_the_command_line/README.md

 Note: Contrary to the CLI version the optional load params are passed as dicts with key-value-pairs in string format.
 Again, you can pass all the args that are accepted by [pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).

-A full example of calling the main() function can look as follows:
+A full example of calling the main() function could look as follows:

 ```python
 df_diff, df_1, df_2 = compare_df.main("data/file_manual.csv",